browserengineering/book/book/animations.md

 The UI of a complex web application requires not just fast loading, visually interesting rendering, and responsiveness to input and scrolling.
 It also needs smooth *animations* when transitioning between DOM states.
-These transitions ijmprove usability of the web application by helping users understand what changed, and improve visual polish by replacing sudden jumps with smooth interpolations.
+These transitions improve usability of the web application by helping users understand what changed, and improve visual polish by replacing sudden jumps with smooth interpolations.